bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 ### 12 Write mobile tests ###

 SeleniumRobot supports appium (see chap4_Run_tests, §3 to configure execution) out of the box.
-Be default, seleniumRobot will start the appium server itself for running the test locally, and stop it at the end of the test.
-For writing test, this is easier to use Appium desktop which provides an inspector.
+To execute a mobile test through appium, you have to start an appium server locally (refer to appium installation procedure).
-From version 4.15.0, seleniumRobot allows to use an existing appium server.
-To use it:
+For writing test, this is easier to use Appium inspector.

-- start Appium desktop and click on "Start server"
+- start appium in command line
 - Configure seleniumRobot with options: `-DappiumServerUrl=http://localhost:4723/wd/hub/ -DnewCommandTimeout=120 -DfullReset=false`
 - Add a breakpoint into your code
 - Start your test.
-When test stop on breakpoint, click "start inspector session" inside appium console
+When test stop on breakpoint, start appium inspector
-- In the new window, go to "attach existing session tab"
+- In the new window, go to "attach existing session tab". (in case you see many session, look at driver name, it contains the session id)
 ![](images/appium-desktop-inspector.png)
 - Click "Start Session"